Topological Spectral Bands with Frieze Groups: A Class of Architected Materials

+The resonators can be steel plates embedded in an elastic medium, acoustic cavities, or magnetized solid bodies (see Example~2.6 in \cite{MeslandJGP2024}, \cite{MooreJASA2024} and section~\ref{Sec:PlateResonators} for concrete examples).
+Each resonator in the architecture can be conveniently and uniquely labeled by $(i,f) \in \{1,\ldots,N_s\} \times F$, where $i$ corresponds to the seed resonator on which the transformation $f$ was applied.
+We emphasize that this is a consequence of our decision to exclude any overlap of the resonators.
 Each resonator carries a finite number $K$ of relevant internal resonant modes.
-These modes will always be observed and measured from a frame rigidly attached to the resonator.
-This enables us to choose the bases for the internal spaces of resonators in a coherent fashion.
-Specifically, for the seed resonator $i$, we choose once and for all a basis for its space of internal resonant modes, which we denote by $|\alpha,i,f=1\rangle$, $\alpha =\overline{1,K}$.
-When acting with a plane transformation $f$ from the frieze group, we produce a resonator placed at proper position and properly rotated.
-When the resonances of this resonators are observed from the frame rigidly attached to it, they will be identical to that of the seed resonator.
-Thus, we can choose a natural basis for the space of internal resonant modes of $(i,f)$ resonator that is identical to $|\alpha,i,f=1\rangle$, $\alpha =\overline{1,K}$, when observed from the rigidly attached frame.
-We denote this natural basis by $|\alpha,i,f\rangle$, $\alpha =\overline{1,K}$.
-Note that this coherent labeling of the modes always exist for our special class of patterns but it does not exist for patterns with resonators sitting at non-generic Wyckoff positions.
+These modes will always be observed, measured and quantified in a frame rigidly attached to the resonator.
+As a result, these observations and measurements are insensitive to the Euclidean transformations applied on the resonators and this enables us to choose the bases for the internal spaces of resonators in a coherent fashion.
+Specifically, for the seed resonator $i$, we choose once and for all a basis for its space of internal resonant modes, which we denote by $|\alpha,i,e\rangle$, with $\alpha =\overline{1,K}$ and $e$ the neutral element of the frieze group $F$.
+When the seed resonator is acted with a plane transformation $f$ from the frieze group and placed to its rightful configuration in the architectures, the internal space can be rendered in the basis $|\alpha,i,f\rangle$, $\alpha =\overline{1,K}$, which coincides with the modes $|\alpha,i,e\rangle$ when observed from the intrinsic frame.

-\begin{remark}{\rm For atomic systems, the orbitals are always observed and quantified in the laboratory frame, hence quite differently from what we are proposing here for classical resonators. }$\Diamond$ \end{remark}
+\begin{remark}{\rm This coherent labeling of the modes always exist for our special class of materials.
+For atomic systems, however, the orbitals are always observed and quantified in the laboratory frame, hence quite differently from what we are proposing here for classical resonators. }$\Diamond$ \end{remark}